liquibase/liquibase-sqlfire/README.md

 ###How to Use###

-To enable this plugin it needs to be added to the classpath prior to the liquibase.jar.
-This is due to having to override a couple of datatypes with in liquibase-core project.
-Therefore it is required that this module be picked up first from the classpath.
+Intended for use with Liquibase version 3.1.1.

+Add the compiled jar to the Liquibase distribution's "lib" folder.

-Another gotcha is that SqlFire reports it's Database Product Name as "Apache Derby".
+SqlFire reports its Database Product Name as "Apache Derby".
 The Priority for SqlFireDatabase has been set to **PRIORITY_DATABASE** and should be picked up before the DerbyDatabse implementation.

-The simplest way is to add this to the Liquibase distribution's "lib" folder and adjust the shell script to add jars from the lib folder before the liquibase*.jar.

 ###Supported Refactoring/Changes###